digicatapult/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Digital Catapult Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [{PROJECT_NAME}@github.com](mailto:{PROJECT_NAME}@github.com).

+## FAQs
+We don't have any frequently asked questions yet.

 ## I don't want to read this whole thing I just have a question!!!